Oman sets up first Health Endowment Fund

 With a view to augmenting its revenue generating potential, the Fund will explore options to invest in, among other areas, real estate, and industrial and agricultural fields.

-A separate decision issued by the Minister named a board of directors to oversee the Health Endowment Fund for a period of five years, with Health Minister Dr Ahmed bin Mohammed al Saeedi as Chairman.
+A separate decision issued by the Minister named a board of directors to oversee the Health Endowment Fund for a period of five years, with Health Minister Dr. Ahmed bin Mohammed al Saeedi as Chairman.
+Board members comprise Dr. Ali bin Talib al Hinai, Ahmed bin Abdullah al Khonji, Dr. Halima bint Qalam al-Hinaiya, Sultan bin Khalid al Busaidi, Nasr bin Amir al Hosni and Ali bin Hassan al Lawati.